International Families' Guide

 On Sundays, a varied programme of activities is organised at The Manor.
 Recent activities have included visits to the cinema, ice skating in Swindon, pancake, cookie and cup-cake making.
 Brunch is served at 10.30, there is a ‘Sandwich bar’ between 13.00 and 15.00 and supper is served at 18.30.

 During the day, Upper School pupils have free time and can choose to study, play sports, enjoy time with friends or take part in an organised outing.

 Upper School and Lower School pupils may leave School at the weekend to stay with a friend or go on a day visit once House Staff have received the necessary permission from parents.

-Joining the International Society
+The International Society

 All new joiners are assigned a ‘buddy’, a pupil from their own year group, to introduce them to other people and help them find their way around.